abuseofnotation/category-theory-illustrated/02_more_sets/text.md

 The product is denoted **B x Y** and it comes equipped with two functions for retrieving the **b** and the **y** from each **(b, y)**.

-Question: Why is this called a product?
+**Question**: Why is this called a product?
 Hint: How many elements does it have?

 Products as Objects
 ---